Header Image

 Biography

-Madeleine is a registered Psychologist, Accredited EMDR Consultant and Resource Therapy Trainer.
-She runs her own Training and Consultancy business and is a Clinical Lead at Mindful Living.
-She has experience in working with complex childhood trauma, family violence, sexual assault and neurodivergence.
-She has a special interest in dissociative disorders like DID, grief and loss and spiritual aspects of psychology.
+She runs her own Consulting and Training business and is a Clinical Lead at Mindful Living Counselling and Psychology.
+Madeleine has experience working with complex childhood trauma, family violence, sexual assault and neurodivergence and working in community mental health.